TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 complete, and a subsequent clean job succeeds.
 No ML models are downloaded for this test; it is parser/orchestration evidence, not inference accuracy.

+Native-webview harness now allocates its own fresh PyApp install directory and waits through cold bootstrap in the actual webview.
+It records visible progress lines and a screenshot, fails promptly on the existing startup error overlay, requires at least one cold progress update, then checks native IPC, comparison, app exit, and warm relaunch using that same environment.
+Native steps allow 30 minutes for this additional cleanroom install.
+Syntax checks pass; actual cold-webview execution is still due in CI.

 Do not mark the goal complete until all required platform/pipeline gates have passing evidence.
 Existing tests and new configuration alone are insufficient.